databio/example-projects/rna-seq/README.md

 DESeq-Packager is another tool that uses the PEP project format, but in R to produce a countDataSet needed for DESeq analysis.
 More info can be found [here](https://github.com/databio/DESeq-Packager).
 You can copy the DESeq-Packager.R file into this folder and also create a rundeseq.R file, which contains a few lines of R code to install necessary packages, call the DESeq_Packager function, and save the result into an .RData file.

+Right now the PEP does not know the exact paths to the output tsv files which we will be combining into one table for DESeq.
+The (current) solution to this is to add another derived column to the yaml file, which will construct a column for the file paths.
+The final project_config file now should look like the one in this repository.
+In the future, a functionality may be added to Looper to output the location of the processed files.

 I ran the rundeseq.R file using `R < rundeseq.R --no-save` on the command line, but there are multiple other ways to run the R script to your liking.
 After the script is done running, the countDataSet will be saved to .RData, and can be copied to another file for further DESeq analysis!